Uniswap/docs/docs/V3/guides/03-calling-flash.md

 ```
 ## Calling Flash

-finally we call `flash` on our previously declared `pool`.
-In the last parameter we abi.encode the `FlashCallbackData`, which will be decoded in the callback and used to inform the next steps of the transaction.
+Finally, we call `flash` on our previously declared `pool`.
+In the last parameter, we abi.encode the `FlashCallbackData`, which will be decoded in the callback and used to inform the next steps of the transaction.

 ```solidity
         pool.flash(